SergeyLavrentev/small-rss-reader/README.md

 - **OMDb Integration**: Optionally fetch and display movie data for relevant articles.
 - **Customizable Interface**: Toggle the toolbar, status bar, and menu bar; adjust fonts and display settings.
 - **Settings**: Configure OMDb API key, refresh intervals, notifications, tray icon behavior, and iCloud backup.
-- **Import/Export**: Backup and restore feeds and settings via JSON files.
+- **Import/Export**: Backup and restore feeds and settings via iCloud or JSON files.
 - **Auto Refresh**: Automatically update feeds at set intervals.
 - **System Tray Integration**: Minimize the application to the system tray for a clutter-free experience.
 - **iCloud Backup & Restore**: Automatically backup and restore feeds and user settings to/from iCloud.